 48 – WordPress has a built-in configurable user registration system that lets people register on your site, manage their profiles, and post comments.
 You decide whether registered users can leave authenticated comments on your site, close comments to non-registered users, etc..
 Additionally, there are plugins you can add to your site that will only display content to specific types of users (e.g. members in certain levels).

 49 – WordPress development is guided by a set of unwavering principles.
 These principles include being able to work right out of the box, designing for the majority (but being mindful of the vocal minority), striving for simplicity, and keeping the code clean, lean and mean, among other things.
-To learn more about these principles, go here: WordPress Philosophy
+To learn more about these principles, visit: WordPress Philosophy

 50 – WordPress provides users with access to more than 40,000 free open-source plugins and thousands of free themes.
 The WordPress plugin and theme library is constantly growing.
 With plugins and themes, you can add every kind of functionality you can imagine to your website and make your site design look as unique as you want it to be.